jasonLaster/backbone.wreqr-radio/README.md

 backbone.wreqr-radio
 ================

-backbone.wreqr-radio is a pattern for organizing multiple instances of `Backbone.Wreqr` into groups called Channels.
+`backbone.wreqr-radio` is a library that allows you to organize multiple instances of `Backbone.Wreqr` into groups called Channels.

 ## About